sdeleuze/kotlin-script-templating/README.md

  - Script templates class: `kotlin.script.templates.standard.ScriptTemplateWithBindings`
  - Script templates classpath: `/path/to/kotlin-script-runtime.jar`

-This will be configured automatically in future version of IDEA Kotlin plugin.
+This may be configured automatically in future version of IDEA Kotlin plugin.

 Feel free to send pull requests to improve it!